 Choose your hotel in Spitsbergen carefully

-When it comes to choosing your hotel in Spitsbergen you basically have two decisions: Either opt for the maximum (possible) standard or keep in line with the general theme of the voyage and pick something more rustic.
+When it comes to choosing your hotel in Longyearbyen, Spitsbergen you basically have two choices: Either opt for the maximum (possible) standard or keep in line with the general theme of the voyage and pick something more rustic.

-The “Spitsbergen Hotel” will probably be the best choice if you are looking for a high standard.
-It is certainly the only accommodation that really deserved the description “hotel” and not lodge or hostel.
-It has quite a nice restaurant (if a bit expensive) and the rooms are well worth their money.
-But don’t expect a 200 square meters antechamber to your room or a fantastic lobby.
-Like everywhere else in Svalbard indoor space is precious, even though the Spitsbergen Hotel feels a bit less cramped than the rest.
-The only downside of the hotel is its’ location.
-It stands up on a hill outside of Longyearbyen.
+The only downside of the hotel is its location.
+It stands upon a hill outside of Longyearbyen.
 Normally I would count this as a plus.
 Since temperatures can fall below minus 30°celisus in winter, however, you will want to avoid long walks.
 Getting down to the main street (where all the bars & shops are) will roughly take 10 to 20 minutes depending on weather and fitness.

 The other true hotel worth mentioning is certainly the Radisson Blue.
 To me, it feels a bit too generic.
 It is, as they say, a place to stay, but nothing spectacular.
 Prices are reasonable though and rooms clean.
 If you can’t get a room anywhere else, this would still be a good option.